aarondpacheco1/MSDADS/README.md

 ## D600

-Task 1: Used **Pandas, Matplotlib, Seaborn, Statsmodels, and Scikitlearn** to perform *Multiple Linear Regression* with *Backward Stepwise Elimination* to build a regression model to predict housing prices.
+Task 1: Used **Pandas, Matplotlib, Seaborn, Statsmodels, and Scikitlearn** to clean data, create data visualizations, and perform *Multiple Linear Regression* with *Backward Stepwise Elimination* to build a regression model to predict housing prices.

-Task 2: Used **Pandas, Matplotlib, Seaborn, Statsmodels, and Scikitlearn** to perform *Logistic Regression* with *Backward Stepwise Elimination* to build a regression model to predict the luxury status of houses.
+Task 2: Used **Pandas, Matplotlib, Seaborn, Statsmodels, and Scikitlearn** to clean data, create data visualizations, and perform *Logistic Regression* with *Backward Stepwise Elimination* to build a regression model to predict the luxury status of houses.

-Task 3:
+Task 3: Used **Pandas, Matplotlib, Seaborn, Statsmodels, and Scikitlearn** to clean data, create data visualizations, and perform *Principal Component Analysis* with *Kaiser Rule* to build a regression model to predict housing prices.

+*Tools Used*
+- Python
+- - Pandas
+  - Matplotlib
+  - Seaborn
+  - Statsmodels
+  - Scikitlearn

+## D601

+Task 1: Used **Tableau** to create an interactive dashboard using medical readmission data containing multiple filters including state and risk level.
+Explained how the interactive dashboard was designed with multiple stakeholders and their goals in mind.

+Task 2: Presented my dashboard to a team of fellow data analysts

+## D602